ANALOG PHOTO BOOTH GUIDE

 In 1964, the Model 14 was released with improved mechanics but few aesthetic changes.
 Due to the poor quality of the ply wood used, many Model 14s succumb to rot, though there are still few dozen worldwide that are publicly operable.
 Their big visual upgrade—a new winged roof—was ultimately a flop purely because of mobility issues.
 Can you spot the other design difference?

-Models 17 & 17C
+MODELS 17 & 17C

 Photo-Me International, a British company that would eventually operate over 15,000 booths around the world, was responsible for the Model 17.
 This booth was not only a favorite of Clark Kent’s, but also the first model to sport Photo-Me’s “Made In England” signage.